tjorne/cph-1st-w37/README.md

 ## Task 2:
 2.a store your name in a variable and print it.
 2.b store your age in a varible and print it.
 2.c store whether or not you are happy right now, as a boolean (true for happy, false for sad).
 2.d using the above variables print the following message:
     "Hi, my name is <name>"
     "I am <age> years old"
     "I <don't> clap my hands"

     where the <> refers to variables.
-    the last variable (<don't>) is only to be printed if the happy boolean
+    the last variable (<don't>) is only to be printed if the happy boolean is false

 ## Task 3:
 3.a Draw a traffic light using colors stored in variables - one for each of the 4 colors (background is the 4th).